philbertshea/tp/docs/UserGuide.md

 ### Deleting student(s): `del`
 Deletes the specified student(s) from the currently displayed list.

-Note: The INDEX refers to the position in the currently displayed list, not the overall index in the address book.
-For example, if you used the search command before, index 1 refers to the first student in the filtered list.

 #### 1. Delete a single student
 Deletes one student from the currently displayed list.
 Format: `del -i INDEX`